Harvard University professor accused of lying about ties to Chinese government

 While studying at Boston University, Ye allegedly completed numerous assignments from People’s Liberation Army officers, such as conducting research, assessing U.S. military websites, and sending U.S. documents and information to China.

-Prosecutors say Le later admitted to being a member of the People’s Liberation Army and the Chinese Communist Party.
+Prosecutors say Ye later admitted to being a member of the People’s Liberation Army and the Chinese Communist Party.

 Lieber is due to appear in federal court in Boston on Tuesday afternoon.